happycog/Antenna/README.md

 Set the max\_width and/or max\_height for whatever size your website requires.
 The video will be resized to be within those dimensions, and will stay at the correct proportions.

-The optional wmode parameter can be used if you're experiencing issues positioning HTML content infront of the embedded media.
+The optional wmode parameter can be used if you're experiencing issues positioning HTML content in front of the embedded media.
 It accepts values of transparent, opaque and window.

 If used as a single tag, it returns the HTML embed/object code for the video.
 If used as a pair, you get access to the 5 variables above and can use them in conditionals.